ferdydurque/Indiegogo/README.md

 Indiegogo is a jQuery plugin to parse the data from the home page of an Indiegogo project.

-/* USAGE
+USAGE

+Options
-// - name:String :: Name of the Indiegogo Project (url segment)
-// - trace:Boolean :: Log the output in the console
+name:String :: Name of the Indiegogo Project (url segment) trace:Boolean :: Log the output in the console
+Return values
-// - onComplete:Function :: return function
+onComplete:Function :: return function
-// - return values of object data : data.name, data.percentage, data.goal, data.raised, data.days_left, data.perks
+return values of object data : data.name, data.percentage, data.goal, data.raised, data.days_left, data.perks

 $(document).ready(function(e) {